skylarnam/skylarnam.github.io/_posts/2019-10-25-decorator_pattern.md

 # Decorator Pattern

-> The decorator pattern allows to add a new functionality to an existing object without having to necessarily change its structure.
+> A decorator pattern allows to add a new functionality to an existing object without having to necessarily change its structure.

-The decorator pattern is comprised of these four pieces:
+A decorator pattern is comprised of these four pieces:

 1. `interface` of a component
 2. `class` of a component that implements the interface, called a **concrete component**